SravaniKarri137/Weecom-Frontend-Task-/README.md

 ---

 ##Notes

--Product data is fetched from DummyJSON API
+- Product data is fetched from DummyJSON API

--All changes (add/update/delete) are local and do not persist on the server.
+- All changes (add/update/delete) are local and do not persist on the server.

--Designed to be responsive for both desktop and mobile devices.
+- Designed to be responsive for both desktop and mobile devices.